The SEND Code of Practice says:

 Enquiries are varied and can range from concerns about a child’s progress in nurseries or school, through to children and young people who have complex needs and difficulties.

 SEND Advice Surrey ensures that the views of parents, carers, children and young people are heard and understood and that these views inform local policy and practice.
-If you have any feedback on our website or any of the informaiton on this site please let us know by emailing firstname.lastname@example.org Thank you
+If you have any feedback on our website or any of the information on this site please let us know by emailing: firstname.lastname@example.org

 We provide support by: